Muhomor-mushroom/frontend-project-12/README.md

 [![Deploy](https://frontend-project-12-mkig.onrender.com)](https://frontend-project-12-mkig.onrender.com)

 1) This application is a slack chat.
 In this chat, the user is given the opportunity to log in as a specific user by entering a login and password.
+2) For the application to work, it is necessary to download all the necessary dependencies.
+To do this, enter "npm install" in the console.
+After that, enter "make start" and wait for a response from the server and enter the url "http://0.0.0.0:5001" in the browser and go to the site.